allenjzeng/allenjzeng.github.io/_berkeley/cs184-1-rasterantialias.md

 ## Part 7: Level sampling with mipmaps for texture mapping
 In implementing level sampling with mipmaps, I modified DrawRend to also pass in the barycentric coordinates of adjacent x-and y-sampling coordinates of the sampling point into `tri->color(...)`.
 To optimize the `DrawRend::rasterize_triangle(...)`, I only calculate and pass in those adjacent coordinates if level sampling is on.
 In svg.cpp, I modified `TexTri::color(...)` to calculate du and dv for _SampleParams_.
 To do that, first I interpolate the given per-vertex uv coordinates of the triangle with the barycentric coordinates of the newly passed in adjacent sampling locations.
-Then, I respectively subtract those interpolated values with the interpolated values of the base sampling location, in order to obtain the $\partial u/\partial x, \partial v/\partial x, \partial u/\partial y$, and $\partial v/\partial y$ required for computing mipmapping levels.
+Then, I respectively subtract those interpolated values with the interpolated values of the base sampling location, in order to obtain the $$\partial u/\partial x, \partial v/\partial x, \partial u/\partial y$$, and $$\partial v/\partial y$$ required for computing mipmapping levels.

 Then in texture.cpp, I implement the `Texture::get_level(...)` according to the formula provided in class.
 When trilinear filtering was selected (`L_LINEAR`), `Texture::sample(...)` calculates the texel value at two separate mipmap level and then interpolates between them using a weighted sum to obtain and return the filtered sample color.
 I optimized the level sampling methods to calculate the values for that lsm-option only when necessary.
 For example, only when `sp.lsm == L_LINEAR` do I call the sampling methods again on a higher level.
 Redundant calculations were factored out as well, including the square root used in obtaining the level values.